sisomm/bitio/README.md

 It allows you to run code in Python on a PC/Mac/Linux/Raspberry Pi and interact directly with the micro:bit.
 It works with both Python 2 and with Python 3 on Mac, PC, Raspberry Pi and Linux.

+This fork adds a python script mqtt.py
+It posts the status of the sensors and buttons to an mqtt topic, and listens for commands on the subtopic /incoming

+The script accepts mqtt host and base topic as parameters.
+The subtopics are then named after the various methods in the python API.

+The defaults are localhost and /microbit/0

 ![bitio logo](bitio.png)